 - 11 states where minors can drink for educational purposes (think: culinary school)

 If you want to get behind the wheel of your car buck naked, that’s your prerogative.
 It’s totally legal.
 There is one hitch, however; getting in and out of the car could cause you legal problems.
 If someone sees you (and complains), you could be prosecuted for public lewdness.
-This is the dumbest law in every state.

 Sleeping in your car